Hair Schools in New Mexico

 Average yearly salary for hair design in New Mexico

 Job growth in New Mexico's beauty industry is promising.
 O*Net anticipates a 7% increase in job openings through the year 2026.
 Their estimates show that New Mexico cosmetologists claim a median salary of $21,070 per year (O*Net, 2019).

 Upon completing your education, you can start delving into your career options as a hair designer.
 Your skills may be put to use in a spa or salon setting, so spend some time looking at job openings as you near graduation.
 This is one field that requires flexibility in your schedule.
 You may not work daytime hours Monday through Friday.
 Rather, you may work a mix of shifts during weekends and weekdays.
 As you gain seniority, you may have a bit more control over your schedule.
 Doing great work is important, but it's equally important to market yourself as a new stylist.
 When you're not working with someone in your salon chair, you should be getting your name out there and establishing yourself in the industry.

-New Mexico Board of Barbers & Cosmetologists
+Contact the New Mexico State Board of Cosmetology

 Hair design in New Mexico is capitalizing on newer trends and high praise from clients to further build the field.
 Those intrigued by hair design as a career look to these resources.